 I found an interesting article on Accenture (edit: no longer online, unfortunately) about how enterprise software developers are finding it increasingly more difficult to grow their business in the age of robust, feature-rich online applications.

 To summarize, the article contends that in order to survive software manufacturers need to think about offering a broader set of “on demand” applications, rather than developing ever-more ‘niche-application’ offerings.
-In tandem, they need to reconsider the way that they set pricing.
+In tandem, they need to reconsider the way that they set software pricing.

 The days of charging mega-bucks for software applications, whether packaged off-the-shelf-type products or more enterprise-deployed systems, have peaked.
-Even at the desktop level, whether we’re talking about SMEs or even consumers, there are ever-more applications that offer the features that people need, but at a radically-different pricing structure.
+Even at the desktop level, whether we’re talking about SMEs or even consumers, there are ever-more applications that offer the features that people need, but at a radically-different software pricing structure.

 The applications are either available as a free-to-download package to install on your computer (such as Open Office) or as hosted applications that are either free (such as Google Apps) or charge you in a similar way to how you pay for your mobile phone calls (e.g. Salesforce.com or SunGard).

 But even as we get away from the large, super-specialist vendors, we can see there’s a clear sea-change on the way software is being purchased.
 Adobe do it, with their Creative Cloud suite.
 Microsoft do it with Office365.
 Both these software suites crossover from what we can term predominantly consumer-targeted, to prosumer and even professional applications.
 Companies prefer to buy their software per month.
 From a accounting standpoint it allows them better cashflow management.
 From a commercial standpoint it offers them more flexibility and scalability to address the peaks and troughs that every business endures.